Framework Category

 Does your organization regularly collect and report cybersecurity risk metrics to senior leadership?

-This question assesses whether the organization has established a formal process for measuring, tracking, and communicating cybersecurity risks to executive leadership.
+Risk reporting to the top is the subject here, namely whether you regularly collect cybersecurity risk metrics and report them to senior leadership.
 Effective risk metrics might include number of security incidents, vulnerability remediation rates, security control effectiveness scores, compliance status, or risk exposure trends over time.

 ResponseHub is the product I wish I had when I was a CTO